 Choosing The Right Grade Of Ylang Ylang Oil

-NYR Organics tend to be lower priced and are UK’s first certified organic health and beauty brand, I LOVE that NYR are a brand of high integrity and the safe and effective use of essential oils is clear in their products and marketing.
+NYR Organics tends to be lower priced and are UK’s first certified organic health and beauty brand, I LOVE that NYR is a brand of high integrity, and the safe and effective use of essential oils is clear in their products and marketing.

-Doterra don’t seem to be as clear on safety and effectiveness, and all I am going to say I have personally witnessed too many skin burns and other toxicity issues due to in correct advice and use by some of their ambassadors.
+Doterra don’t seem to be as clear on safety and effectiveness, and all I am going to say I have personally witnessed too many skin burns and other toxicity issues due to incorrect advice and used by some of their ambassadors.

-Is a natural anti-depressant, soothes the inner child wounding.
+Is a natural anti-depressant, that soothes the inner child wounding.

-Can aid sleep, alleviate nightmares and nigh traumas.
+Can aid sleep, and alleviate nightmares and night traumas.

 I have personally found Ylang Ylang extremely soothing and healing during the deepest challenges of my life.
 It helped me to completely eliminate nightmares while chronically and seriously ill in my early twenties.